Importing Backup Files

 - If backup files are not imported according to instructions given in this section, Veeam Plug-in backup and restore operations may fail.

 - The repository from which you plan to import backups must be added to the Veeam Backup & Replication infrastructure.
 Otherwise you will not be able to access backup files.

-- If you are importing backup files from a scale-out backup repository, the names of backup files and paths to backup files must contain only allowed characters:
+- Before importing your backup to the scale-out backup repository, consider that the names of all backup files (.VAB, .VASM, .VACM) and paths to these files contain only the following allowed characters:

 How to Import Veeam Plug-in Backup Files

 To import Veeam Plug-in backup files, do the following: